Notaries in Ancient Phoenicia, 1500 BC

 In 573 BC, when Tyre was destroyed by King Nebuchadnezzar of Babylon, Carthage became the main Phoenician naval port.

-In 450 BC, Carthaginians sailed to England, and also began to trade regularly with West Africa.
+In 450 BC, Carthaginians sailed to England, and also began to trade regularly with West Africa, exchanging goods for gold.

 In 332 BC, Phoenicia was conquered by Alexander the Great of Macedonia.